 The real reason

-I cannot, however, end this blog like this because the One who gave me life and significance deserve all the glory, honor, and praise in the world.
+I end this blog however by pointing towards the One who gave me life and significance, who deserves all the glory, honor, and praise in the world.

 ¹Hillerbrand, H. J. (2018, December 14).
 Christmas.
 Retrieved December 25, 2018, from https://www.britannica.com/topic/Christmas